 Allow me to summarize again the context for the visit and some important questions we would like you to consider.
 The APR is an Institute process in which we conduct a strategic evaluation of each academic program.
 In addition to helping the Institute assess its strategic progress, the reviews are also used to satisfy several internal and external requirements.
-Among them are the periodic review of the program chair, the periodic review of the undergraduate and graduate programs required by the Board of Regents of the University System of Georgia and Georgia Tech statutes, and the periodic review of institutional effectiveness.
+Among them are the periodic review of the undergraduate and graduate programs required by the Board of Regents of the University System of Georgia and Georgia Tech statutes, and the periodic review of institutional effectiveness.
 [Note: Delete chair review if not applicable] As you can see, you will be helping us address a number of areas and, most importantly, providing your insight on how to ensure that [School, Program name(s)] is moving in the right direction.

 We would like for you to provide an oral exit report of your observations and comments on [date], and also send your [committee's, if the Chair] written report [date that is three weeks after the campus review].
-I ask that in your report to cover each area as outlined in the self-study materials as well as any additional findings you wish to include.
 In addition, we would like you to consider three overarching sets of questions.
 The questions [tailor these questions to your program] are: